GISMagician/JapanNews-Public/README.md

 This project displays a 3D web map of Kansai News using the ArcGIS API for JavaScript and Google 3D Tiles in both Japanese and English.
 The underlying data is created using Python.
-The Python script uses web scraping to gather article information, then the OpenAI module draws insights from the scraped data, sending it to a feature layer.
+The Python script uses web scraping to gather article information.
+The openai module then generates:
+- A translated English title
+- A summary in English and Japanese
+- A x-y coordinate pair for the articles estimated location based on the content of the article
+- A reason for the above chosen location in both English and Japanese.

 ---